pwrtelegram/pwrtelegram/README.md

 ## How do I enable it?

-To enable it simply subsitute the url of the bot telegram API (https://api.telegram.org) with the url of the pwrtelegram API (https://api.pwrtelegram.xyz) in your telegram client.
+To enable it simply substitute the URL of the bot telegram API (https://api.telegram.org) with the URL of the pwrtelegram API (https://api.pwrtelegram.xyz) in your telegram client.

 You can use this command to do it:
 ```